seejohnrun/seejohnrun.github.io/_posts/2012-01-05-statsd-in-php.markdown

 ---

-Using php-statsd is easy - I ll focus on using it with CodeIgniter (but it can be used without, see the README)
+Using php-statsd is easy - I'll focus on using it with CodeIgniter (but it can be used without, see the README)

 ``` php
 <?php